jaeho3690/Matrix_multiplication_python/README.md

 Another article you can check out is [here](https://martin-thoma.com/strassen-algorithm-in-python-java-cpp/)

 For those who are just to lazy to check out, here is a simple answer.
 Our standard Strassen makes a recursive call until n equals to 1.
 This increases the constant time which in theory shouldn't be a problem.
 But you know, this isn't theory.
 Its real shiit!
 So it does matter in reality.
 We can opimize the time by calling the recusive call until n equals to 2,4,8 ~.
 Hope someone finds this useful.

+Please check star if this was helpful.
+Thank you